airbnb/mavericks/docs/core-concepts.md

 Mastering Mavericks only requires using three classes: MavericksState, MavericksViewModel, MavericksView.

 # MavericksState
 The first step in creating a Mavericks screen is to model it as a function of state.
+The MavericksState interface doesn't do anything itself but signals the intention of your class to be used as state.

 Modeling a screen as a function of state is a useful concept because it is:
-1. Easy to test
+1. Is thread safe
-1. Easy for you and other engineer to reason through
+1. Easy for you and other engineers to reason through
 1. Renders the same independently of the order of events leading up to it
 1. Powerful enough to render any type of screen
+1. Easy to test

 Mavericks will also enforce that your state class:
 1. Is a kotlin data class
 1. Uses only immutable properties
 1. Has default values for every property to ensure that your screen can be rendered immediately

-This concept makes reasoning about and testing a screen trivially easy because given a state class, you can have high confidence that you screen will look correct.
+This concept makes reasoning about and testing a screen trivially easy because given a state class, you can have high confidence that your screen will look correct.
 Example
 ```kotlin
 data class UserState(